knimu/NEXUS/README.md

 These metrics are based on the controlled synthetic evaluation dataset and should not be interpreted as production fraud-detection performance.

 Evaluation Data Separation

 Ground-truth labels are intentionally separated from the detection process.

 Ground truth is not used to:

-construct the relationship graph create candidate clusters calculate detection evidence calculate detection risk select the adversarial mutation alter the detection algorithm
+Construct the relationship graph
+Create candidate clusters
+Calculate detection evidence
+Calculate detection risk
+Select the adversarial mutation
+Alter the detection algorithm

 Ground truth is used after detection to evaluate the resulting candidate clusters.

-This separation reduces evaluation leakage into the detection workflow.

 Human Analyst Control

 NEXUS does not automatically freeze, block, or close accounts.